WiiLink24/WiiLink24.github.io/faq.md

 </div>

 ### Why WiiLink?
-  - WiiLink is the only service to bring back Japanese exclusive Wii channels after they were officially shut down!
-We've made [Wii no Ma](/services/wii-room) and the [Digicam Print Channel](/services/digicam) functional once more.
-We're hard at work on the [Demae Channel](/services/demae), letting you order food directly from your Wii.
-With our service, you can experience all of these once more on your Nintendo Wii - possibly for the first time.
+ - WiiLink is the only service to bring back Japanese exclusive Wii channels after they were officially shut down.
+   - We've made [Wii no Ma](/services/wii-room) and the [Digicam Print Channel](/services/digicam) functional once more.
+   - We're hard at work on the [Demae Channel](/services/demae), letting you order food directly from your Wii.
+ - With our service, you can experience all of these once more on your Nintendo Wii - possibly for the first time.

 ### Why does WiiLink exist?
 - Without a replacement service for these Japanese and Streaming channels, they would be lost to time, never to be seen again.
 However, thanks to our work, future generations of players can experience these channels again!